Johnny Vaught

+Biography

 Born in Olney, Texas, Vaught graduated as valedictorian from Polytechnic High School in Fort Worth, Texas and attended Texas Christian University (TCU), where he was an honor student and was named an All-American in 1932.
 Vaught served as a line coach at the University of North Carolina at Chapel Hill under head coach Raymond Wolf from 1936 until 1941.
 In 1942, Vaught served as an assistant coach with the North Carolina Pre-Flight School.

 After serving in World War II as a lieutenant commander in the United States Navy, he took a job as an assistant coach at Ole Miss in 1946 under Harold Drew, and replaced Drew as head coach a year later.
 He did not take long to make an impact, taking a team that had finished 2–7 and leading it to the first conference title in school history.
 He led the Rebels to additional Southeastern Conference titles in 1954, 1955, 1960, 1962, and 1963.
 To date, Vaught is the only coach in Ole Miss history to win an SEC football championship.
 He also dominated the Egg Bowl rivalry with Mississippi State, going 19–2–4 against the Bulldogs.

 His 1960 team finished 10–0–1 and was the only major-conference team to go undefeated on the field that year.
 As a result, it won a share of the national championship; it was awarded the Grantland Rice Award from the Football Writers Association of America after the bowl games.
 In those days, the wire services crowned their national champion before the bowl games.
 It is very likely that Ole Miss would have finished atop one poll, if not both, had they been taken after the bowl games as they are today.
 His 1962 team finished 10-0 and finished third in both polls; to date, it is the only undefeated and untied season in school history.